cytechmobile/radicle-vscode-extension/README.md

 [Radicle](https://radicle.xyz/) is a Github alternative bringing familiar features (e.g. Pull Requests, Issues, etc) over a free, open-source and peer-to-peer network, built on top of Git.

-> **NOTE:** The extension supports the Radicle CLI _up to v0.6.x_ .
-Support for experimental newer versions of the CLI (codename "Heartwood") is [planned](https://github.com/cytechmobile/radicle-vscode-extension/milestone/2) and coming soon.
+> **NOTE:** The extension currently offers partial support for the latest version of the Radicle CLI (codename "Heartwood").
+Support for Radicle Patch Proposals is [planned and coming soon](https://github.com/cytechmobile/radicle-vscode-extension/milestone/3) and further features like Issues are next on the pipeline.

 ## Features

 > _See the latest, as well as upcoming, updates in the [🗒️ Change Log](CHANGELOG.md)._

-- Multiple integrated ways to [execute Radicle commands](#integrated-radicle-commands) right from your IDE.
-Use whichever fits your workflow best.
+- [🖲️ Execute Radicle commands](#integrated-radicle-commands) right from your IDE.
+Use whichever of the multiple integrated ways fits your workflow best.
+- [🔐 Integrated Authentication](#integrated-authentication) eases your Radicle Identity management
+- [📥 Cloning](#cloning) of tracked Radicle projects
 - [Onboarding flow](#onboarding-flow) with tips specialized to whichever state your Workspace is in when starting out
-- [Notifications](#user-notifications) will inform you of important events or warn you if something is wrong, sometimes even offering assistance to fix the issue (while trying not to spam you)
-- [Troubleshooting flow](#troubleshooting-flow) helping you point the extension to a Radicle CLI binary (if it didn't already auto-resolve)
+- [🕵️‍♂️ Troubleshooting flow](#troubleshooting-flow) helping you point the extension to a Radicle CLI binary (if it didn't already auto-resolve)
-- [Configurable path to CLI binary](#configurable-path-to-cli-binary) in the Settings (by default will not sync VS Code instances as other user settings do)
+- [🎛️ Configurable](#configurable) via VS Code's native Settings
-- [Integrated logging](#integrated-logging) including Radicle command output
+- [📜 Integrated logging](#integrated-logging) including Radicle command output

 ### Integrated Radicle Commands